wangfowen/owenwangdotcom/_posts/2013-08-03-a-brief-stint-with-online-dating.md

 The online dating ride was quite a rollercoaster for me (and none of that weak Canada's Wonderland business.
 Serious stuff like Cedar Point).
 The first time someone messaged me of their own accord, I went berserk with happiness.
-I didn't understand why someone would do such a thing.
-The first time I messaged someone and they didn't respond, the first time someone stopped responding after a bit of interaction, and all the other situations that ended in dead ends upwelled all my insecurities.
+I didn't understand why someone would do such a thing. __The first time I messaged someone and they didn't respond, the first time someone stopped responding after a bit of interaction, and all the other situations that ended in dead ends upwelled all my insecurities__.
 Am I not good enough?
 What am I doing wrong?

 I showed some friends the messages I had sent and they pointed out that I didn't at all sound natural.
 What I had written sounded nothing like what I'd say in real life.
+I was trying way too hard to be what the other person was looking for.

 Fastforward a month or so, someone agreed to go on a date with me in real life.
 I did a double take to make sure I didn't misread and jumped out of my seat and